jmjablons/super-duper-sweets/README.md

 ## summarise

-as you please, mine attempts are in the `user.R` file
+as you please, my attempts are in the `user.R` file